Skip to content

 Here is Alex’s voice note:

 There are lots of positives to sales personalisation.
-Don’t forget most of the prospects you’re reaching out to receive tons of messages every day.
+Most of the prospects you reach out to receive tons of messages every day.
 So why should they reply to you?

-Alex explains that voice notes can set you apart from the cut-and-paste InMails that most SDRs send.
+Alex told us that voice notes can set you apart from the cut-and-paste InMails that most SDRs send.

 “Voice notes are a good way to stand out.
 People usually come back with, ‘oh, this is my first one’.
 Or, ‘great way to stand out’.”

-“People realise you’ve actually spent the time to record this for them specifically.”
+“People see you’ve actually spent the time to record this for them specifically.”

 “People usually reply by saying, ‘sorry, I was busy.
 Let me listen to it, or they tell me they’re not interested’.”

-💡Make sure you personalise your voice note with relevant questions about their job, industry or possible pain points; the latest LinkedIn stats indicate it's the key to success.
+Always personalise your generic voice messages with relevant questions about the prospect’s job, industry or possible pain points; the latest LinkedIn stats indicate it’s the key to success.

 LinkedIn voice messaging: 5 tips for beginners